 Lecturers: Dr Miranda Johnson and Professor Mark Seymour

 This is a team taught paper.

-In addition, course materials will be made available electronically.
+All required course materials will be made available electronically via the library.

 - Course outline